drhsqlite/pikchr/doc/pathattr.md

-Means to continue the line in the specified *direction* until the coordinate being changed matches the corresponding coordinate in *position* If the line is going up or down, then it continues until the Y coordinate matches the Y coordinate of *position*.
+Means to continue the line in the specified *direction* until the coordinate being changed matches the corresponding coordinate in *position*.
+If the line is going up or down, then it continues until the Y coordinate matches the Y coordinate of *position*.
 If the line is going left or right, then it continues until the X coordinate matches the X coordinate of *position*.